levante-framework/levante_translations/README.md

 Items with no assigned task are skipped, as there is nowhere to file them.

+New items are added to the item_bank_translations.csv file.

-The translations needed are passed to PlayHT/playHt_tts.py
+The translations needed are passed to PlayHT/playHt_tts.py or ElevenLabs/elevenLabs_tts.py

 The module iterates through the rows in the csv, requesting audio generation for each.